salincandela/cool-app/README.md

 When you build the app you can change the *appversion* and *profileName* eg:

-`mvn clean package -Dappversion=1.2.3 -P{profileName}`
+`mvn clean package -Dappversion=1.2.3`

 The resulting ROOT.war file can be deployed into tomcat

 # Build with scripts
 There are two sh scripts:
-* ./build-with-version.sh 1.4 app-slow: enables you to build the application
+* ./build-with-version.sh 1.4: enables you to build the application
 * ./setup.sh: deploy on openshift end expose a route for the application

+#Process the template for jenkins
+oc process -f openshift_templates/pipeline-load-testing-template.yaml -p GIT_URL=https://github.com/salincandela/cool-app.git  -p ENV_PREFIX=example -p APPLICATION_NAME=cool-app -o yaml |oc create -f -

+oc start-build deploy-to-test-cool-app -n cicd